dotnet/designs/accepted/2021/statics-in-interfaces/README.md

           IUnaryNegationOperators<TSelf, TSelf>
         where TSelf : INumberBase<TSelf>
     {
-        // There is an open question on whether properties like IsSigned, IsBinary, IsFixedWidth, Base/Radix, and others are beneficial
-        // We could expose them for trivial checks or users could be required to check for the corresponding correct interfaces

         // Abs mirrors Math.Abs and returns the same type.
 This can fail for MinValue of signed integer types
         //
         // Swift has an associated type that can be used here, which would require an additional type parameter in .NET